varkeyvincentindia/Copy_Paste_tool/README.md

 # Copy_Paste_tool
+Some text boxes doesn't allow users to paste the text.
+To resolve this issue this tool was developed.
 This is a python script that does the 'CTRL + v'.
 This is an app/software that can simulate key presses.
 This app reads text from the user and it (after a sleep time) starts typing it. (sends out real keyboard interrupts of the key stroke) of the key stroke)